Comparing the Galactic Bulge and Galactic Disk Millisecond Pulsars: Method

 \section{Method}

-To fit our model of the Galactic MSP population we used MSPs with confirmed gamma ray pulsations\footnote{ \url{https://confluence.slac.stanford.edu/display/GLAMCOG/Public+List+of+LAT-Detected+Gamma-Ray+Pulsars}} found in the Fermi Large Area Telescope fourth source catalog data release 2 \citep[4FGL-DR2:][]{Ballet:2020hze} and in the Australia Telescope National Facility (ATNF) pulsar catalog \citep{Manchester:2004bp}.
-For the Galactic Center Excess (GCE), we use the spectra\footnote{Available from \url{https://github.com/chrisgordon1/Galactic_bulge_spectra}.} from Macias et al.~\cite{Macias19}.
-We included both the spectra's systematic and statistical errors which where added in quadrature to get the total error.
+To fit our model of the Galactic MSP population we used MSPs with confirmed gamma ray pulsations according to the Public List of LAT-Detected Gamma-Ray Pulsars\footnote{ \url{https://confluence.slac.stanford.edu/display/GLAMCOG/Public+List+of+LAT-Detected+Gamma-Ray+Pulsars}}.
+From that list, we obtained names and periods of pulsars.
+We then used the gamma-ray data for the corresponding sources in the Fermi Large Area Telescope fourth source catalog data release 2 \citep[4FGL-DR2:][]{Ballet:2020hze}.
+Additional data was taken from the Australia Telescope National Facility (ATNF) pulsar catalog \citep{Manchester:2004bp} if available.
+As in Bartels et al.~\cite{Bartels2018} we used pulsars with periods less than $30$ ms that were not associated with globular clusters.
+For the Galactic Center Excess (GCE), we use the boxy bulge and nuclear bulge spectra\footnote{Available from \url{https://github.com/chrisgordon1/Galactic_bulge_spectra}.} from Macias et al.~\cite{Macias19}.
+We included both the systematic and statistical errors of these spectra which were added in quadrature to get the total error.
+The systematic error accounts for variation in the GCE spectra caused by using different maps of Inverse Compton emission.